BCWResearch/HelloWorld/README.md

 in Google Cloud in order to make the Ingress resources functional and expose the services to the external internet.

-If more time were allowed, fully automatic processes to deal with this could be set up.

 For now, we will go the the Hosted Zones section of Google cloud.

 Run the following commands: